Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

 }
 ```

-I have used “MyCustom” as the event name, in real life you would name this specifically after the intention of the event, for example “MajorIncidentAlert”.
+I have used "MyCustom" as the event name, in real life you would name this specifically after the intention of the event, for example "MajorIncidentAlert".

 In each child control that will *raise* the event, we inherit from our ChildControlBase, rather than directly from UserControl.